Li-Tian/neo/Documentation/articles/cryptography/encode_algorithm.md

 2. Take the content of byte array except the last 4 bytes as data.

-3. Encode data twice with Sha256 algorithm and check whether the first 4 bytes are the same with the last 4 bytes in byte array of step 1.
-If so return the decoded data, otherwise regard data as illegal.
+3. Encode data twice with Sha256 to get a hashed byte array.
+Check whether the first 4 bytes of the hashed value are identical with the last 4 bytes in byte array of step 1.
+If so the decoded data is correct.
+Otherwise the data is corrupted.

 [![Base58Check Encoding & Decoding](../../images/blockchain_paradigm/Base58CheckEncodeAndDecode-en.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/20)](../../images/blockchain_paradigm/Base58CheckEncodeAndDecode.png)